Table of Contents

 With retail e-commerce sales worldwide estimated to amount to almost 5 trillion US dollars, capitalizing on the benefits of having an online shop is making its way to the top of retailers’ agenda.

-Three main categories influence the cost of building an eCommerce website: the infrastructure, design and functionality, and the ongoing operations.
+Three main categories influence the cost of building an eCommerce site: the infrastructure, the ongoing operations, and the functionality and design costs.
 Each one of them consists of several essential components, detailed below.

 The complexity of your eCommerce website will be a big factor that determines its technical foundation.
 A clear vision of your goals concerning your eCommerce capabilities will lead to choosing the right platform to support them in the long run, at a price you’re willing to pay.